-9.1 The adequacy of this Policy shall be reviewed and reassessed by the Audit Committee periodically and appropriate recommendations shall be made to the Board to update the Policy based on the changes that may be brought about due to any regulatory amendments or otherwise.
-The policy shall be reviewed by the Board of Directors at least once every three years including threshold limits specified therein and updated accordingly.
+9.1 The adequacy of this Policy shall be reviewed and reassessed by the Audit Committee periodically and appropriate recommendations shall be made to the Governing Board to update the Policy based on the changes that may be brought about due to any regulatory amendments or otherwise.
+The policy shall be reviewed by the Board of Directors at least once in every three financial years including threshold limits specified therein and updated accordingly.